Traits of Successful Entrepreneurs

 I would suggest that no entrepreneur has been successful on their own.
 It would be equally true, that all successful entrepreneurs developed to a very high degree, the ability to communicate and inspire a team that they led.
 I would suggest this is even truer today because of the many layers to running a successful business.
 The many layers of legal, accounting, sales, marketing, and technology prevent one person from doing them all.
 However, they do not prevent one person from hiring the brightest and best and building them into a powerful team.

 5. No is a word – not a destination

 Keep looking for people to buy your product or service.
-In a challenged economy they will be less and you are going to have to ask more people to get a yes.
-That’s what sales is all about so keep selling.
+In a challenging economy, they will be less and you are going to have to ask more people to get a yes.
+That’s what sales are all about so keep selling.

 And probably the one trait you will see on all the lists is – never give up.